Pack it in: Packing into Partially Filled Containers Through Contact: EXPERIMENTS

 As our system is model-based, we assume access to semi-accurate models of the real-world objects used in simulation.
 For our experiments, we selected five random objects commonly found in a local supermarket to serve as distractors inside the container.
 Each object was weighed and measured to obtain the necessary model parameters, and the set consisted of simple cylinders and boxes.
 We emphasise that this restriction to basic geometries was chosen purely for ease of implementation; in principle, our method is directly applicable to more complex object geometries.
 We model $O_{\text{new}}$ as rigidly connected to the pump tip.

 Our experiments were performed on a 16 virtual core CPU (11h Gen Intel(R) Core(TM) i9-11900@2.50GHz) with 128 GB RAM.
 A Franka-Emika Panda robotic manipulator was used to perform the packing operations using a vacuum pump attachment, namely the Schmalz Cobot Pump.
-As was shown in Fig. \ref{fig:MPC_system_diagram}, we employ a low-level PD joint tracking controller to assist with joint-level tracking.
+As was shown in Fig. \ref{fig:MPC_system_diagram}, we employ a low-level PD with feed forward torque controller to assist with joint-level tracking.
 We use positional gain values of $(100, 100, 100, 100, 100, 60, 60)$ and velocity gain values of $(75, 75, 75, 75, 20, 12, 12)$.

 With regards to the placement planner, we set the number of sampled poses in the container for the placement planner $S$ to be 300 as we found that sufficient to find an informative packing pose.
 When evaluating sampled packing poses we used the following weight values for Eq. \ref{eq:placement_cost}: $w_x = 1, w_y = 1, w_z = 10, \beta = 1000$.
 The reasons behind these choices were to penalise packing poses that were either not resolved in $M$ ($M=30$) physics integrations (implying that the packing pose is difficult to achieve) as well as penalise packing poses that could only be achieved by displacing objects upwards away from the container's base plane (as this would be dynamically difficult to achieve).